Instructions for the Journey

 Feel it.

 I'll let you in on a personal secret: I love to do dishes.
 That's one of my household chores.
 I do dishes by hand several times a day.
-There is something satisfying about creating cleanliness and order from the mild mess of daily domestic activity.
+There is something satisfying about creating cleanliness and order from the moderate mess of daily domestic activity.
 The mind shifts into a low gear as the hands begin to work their own pattern while water and soap suds run through the fingers.
 It is a gentle massage for the entire household.
 It is a meditation made tactile.

 Just doing that with easy attention can bring us back to truths that we miss amidst our grand efforts.